Mrs Catherine Smyth

 NSW State Winner, Discovering Democracy Achievement Award, 2001

 Discovering Democracy Signpost Award, 2001

-- Embodying historical consciousness: History and drama in schools; Freebody K, Anderson M, Smyth C, Morrison M, Belliveau G, O'Connor P; DVC International/IPDF Grant.
+- Embodying historical consciousness: History and drama in schools; Freebody K, Anderson M, Smyth C, Morrison M, Belliveau G, O'Connor P; Office of Global Engagement/IPDF Grant.